Used by landlords nationwide | New Hampshire-specific | Legally structured

 Helpful Tips

-- Keep a copy of the lease agreement for both landlord and tenant
+- Keep a copy of the lease agreement for at least three years after termination

-- Regularly review state laws for updates to ensure compliance
+- Regularly review state statutes for updates to landlord-tenant laws

 State Requirements Comparison